ngsoti/ngsoti/deliverables/D2.3/Deliverable_D2_3.md

 - Indonesia is the leading country in terms of packets emitted, just ahead of China, despite having 50 times fewer source IPs.
-- Palestine emitted 98 billion packets from only two IP addresses.
+- Palestine emitted 98 million packets from only two IP addresses.
 This behavior is analyzed in the chapter *Anomalies Investigation / Palestinian Traffic*.